IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 The results were great!
 The total time dropped from **8m43s** to **4m2s**.
 That's a **54% reduction (more than 2x faster)** in the total time I had to wait!

-The framework's build timer tells an better story: the core build phase, which was **237 seconds** in the baseline, dropped to just **12 seconds**.
+The framework's build timer tells an better story: the core build phase, which was **237 seconds** in the baseline, dropped to just **12 seconds** - a reduction of **95%**!
 This shows that with a warm cache, the time-consuming compilation step was almost entirely eliminated, leaving only the much faster linking step within the build phase.
 While the configure and install phases took a similar amount of time in each run, the massive speedup in the build phase is what drove this incredible overall improvement.

 ### Managing and Monitoring Your Cache